 - Online video databases - A full list of online video databases that Concordia University Library subscribes to.

 - Free online videos - Examples of websites that offer to the general public to online videos in a variety of subjects.

-* You may also want to consult the Visual Collections Repository (VCR)
+Films at the Visual Collections Repository (VCR)

 Primary sources: trade magazines & newspapers

 - Entertainment Industry Magazine Archive - covers small selelction of film trade journals

 - Media History Digital Archive open access tool covering a selection of early cinema magazines